Universal Outlier Hypothesis Testing: Universal Multiple Outlier Hypothesis Testing

-\begin{theorem} When all the outlier coordinates are identically distributed, our proposed test in (\ref{eqn-univtestsecB2}), (\ref{eqn-univtestsecB1}) is universally exponentially consistent for every hypothesis set excluding the null hypothesis.
+\begin{theorem} When there are at most $T$, $1 \leq T < M/2$, number of outliers in each hypothesis, and all the outlier sequences are identically distributed, the GL test in (\ref{eqn-univtestsecB1}) is universally exponentially consistent for every hypothesis set excluding the null hypothesis.
 On the other hand, when the hypothesis set contains the null hypothesis, there cannot exist a universally exponentially consistent test even when the typical distribution is known. \end{theorem}

-\begin{remark} {\em When the null hypothesis is present, we can make a suitable modification to our test (\ref{eqn-univtestsecB2}), (\ref{eqn-univtestsecB1}) similar to (\ref{eqn-univ-detector-null}) to get a universal test that achieves a positive exponent for every conditional error probability, conditioned on any non-null hypothesis, and additional consistency under the null hypothesis.} \end{remark}
+\begin{remark} {\em When the null hypothesis is present, we can make a suitable modification to the test in (\ref{eqn-univtestsecB1}) similar to (\ref{eqn-univ-detector-null}) to get a universal test that achieves a positive exponent for every conditional error probability, conditioned on any non-null hypothesis, and additional consistency under the null hypothesis.} \end{remark}